awsdocs/aws-javascript-developer-guide-v2/sns-examples-sending-sms.md

 Use Amazon SNS to specify preferences for SMS messaging, such as how your deliveries are optimized \(for cost or for reliable delivery\), your monthly spending limit, how message deliveries are logged, and whether to subscribe to daily SMS usage reports\.
 These preferences are retrieved and set as SMS attributes for Amazon SNS\.

 In this example, use a Node\.js module to get the current SMS attributes in Amazon SNS\.
-Create a Node\.js module with the file name `sns_getsmsttype.js`\.
+Create a Node\.js module with the file name `sns_getsmstype.js`\.
 Configure the SDK as previously shown\.
-Create an object containing the parameters for getting SMS attributes, including the names of the individual attributes you want to get\.
-For details on available SMS attributes, see [ SetSMSAttributes](http://docs.aws.amazon.com/sns/latest/api/API_SetSMSAttributes.html) in the Amazon Simple Notification Service API Reference\.
+Create an object containing the parameters for getting SMS attributes, including the names of the individual attributes to get\.
+For details on available SMS attributes, see [SetSMSAttributes](http://docs.aws.amazon.com/sns/latest/api/API_SetSMSAttributes.html) in the Amazon Simple Notification Service API Reference\.

-This example gets the `DefaultSMSType` attribute, which controls whether SMS messages are either sent as `Promotional` which optimizes message delivery to incur the lowest cost or as `Transactional` which optimizes message delivery to achieve the highest reliability\.
+This example gets the `DefaultSMSType` attribute, which controls whether SMS messages are sent as `Promotional`, which optimizes message delivery to incur the lowest cost, or as `Transactional`, which optimizes message delivery to achieve the highest reliability\.
 Pass the parameters to the `setTopicAttributes` method of the `AWS.SNS` client class\.
 To call the `getSMSAttributes` method, create a promise for invoking an Amazon SNS service object, passing the parameters object\.
 Then handle the `response` in the promise callback\.

 ```
 // Load the AWS SDK for Node.js